KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 Nevertheless, everyone in the game gets _absolutely smacked_ by C6 Hu Tao's 200% Elemental Resistance, which makes all of this math pointless.

-**Signifiance:** The Electro slimes will overtake us soon, and it's necessary to know how best to defend against them.
+**Significance:** The Electro slimes will overtake us soon, and it's necessary to know how best to defend against them.

 ## Spawn Aura Tanking